Suez accident gives Japanese shipping firms pause for thought | DW | 19.05.2021

 An Egyptian court granted a request by the Suez Canal Authority for the 400-meter vessel to be held until the owner pays more than $900 million (€737 million) in compensation.

-The ship had been chartered by Taiwan-based Evergreen Line for the journey from China to Rotterdam in the Netherlands and was under the control of a local pilot for the passage through the canal.
+The ship had been chartered by Taiwan-based Evergreen Line for the journey from China to the Dutch city of Rotterdam and was under the control of a local pilot for the passage through the canal.
 But it blocked the route for six days, costing the authority millions of dollars as no other ships were able to pass.

 The owners have not been permitted to unload the ship's cargo and the next court hearing has been set for May 22.